eclipse-sumo/sumo/docs/web/docs/FAQ.md

 what is happening:

 - The SUMO error *connection reset by peer* indicates a problem in the script.
-The python strack trace should point to the problem (in the simplest case, the script ends without calling *traci.close()*)
+The python stack trace should point to the problem (in the simplest case, the script ends without calling *traci.close()*)
 - The error **TraCIFatalError** *connection closed by SUMO* indicates a problem with SUMO